Japanese jazz pianist recovering from surgery after New York subway attack

 "I thought that was just a testament to his character and also a testament to the people doing the right thing," Jennings said.
 "We need all the slivers of light as possible."

 In August, the NYPD announced the creation of an Asian Hate Crime Task Force after an increase in racist attacks against Asian Americans during the Covid-19 pandemic.

-The NYPD said it is not currently investigating the attack as a hate crime, but some local politicians have condemned the attack for being motivated by hate.
+"I was astonished by how many messages I've gotten from Japanese people, who say they have had very similar experiences in the past, and that they empathise with the pain and the fear," Unno wrote, adding he at least partly attributes the attack to anti-Asian sentiment due to what he says are President Donald Trump's "words that cast Chinese people in a negative light."

+"This incident made me feel deeply the issues of the social standing of Asians, and the marginalization we experience," Unno said.

 New York City Comptroller Scott Stringer said in a tweet that the incident was "horrific."